benbaker76/remap/README.md

 ## Description

-`remap` allows you to remap the colors of an image to a limited set of colors specified by your palette.
+`remap` allows you to remap the colors of an image to a limited set of colors specified by your palette using [libimagequant](https://github.com/lovell/libimagequant).
 Supported palette formats are Act, Microsoft Pal, JASC, GIMP, Paint .NET and png.

 ## Installation